quchen/rfcs/README.rst

 3. Fill in the template with your suggestion.
 Make sure the proposal is as well-written as you’d expect the final version of it to be; do not submit drafts with essential parts left out for discussion.
-4. File a pull request to this repo. *(Do not rebase after this!
-You’re now live.)*
+4. File a pull request to this repo.
+Include a link to the rendered version of your proposal to the text to make things easier to read for others.
 5. The request will be discussed in the comment thread of the pull request, if possible.
 A Core Language Committee member will be pronounced the *Shepherd*, and that member is responsible for guiding through the process, making sure